Skip to main content

 Pros

-• Understands full codebase context
+• Understands multi-file context for coherent changes

 Cons